Guiding Philosophy

 Are your sessions in-person or virtual?

-That is up to you!
+I offer both options.
 In-person sessions are in Guilford, Connecticut.

 Must I do homework between sessions?